Symbiotic behaviour in the Public Goods game with altruistic punishment: Results

 As expected, for low values of $r$ and $ \gamma $, both cooperators and punishers become extinct.
 In our model for $\gamma=0$ (that is, punishers behaving as cooperators), we see a continuous transition near $r/G\simeq0.9$, where cooperation begins to flourish.
 Two different phenomena are observed as the value of $\gamma$ is increased.
 First, the critical value $r^{*}$, where altruism starts to survive, changes in a nonlinear way.
 Note that as $\gamma$ increases, starting from zero, the extinction point first recedes in $r/G$, since the applied punishers' fines are able to act as a deterrent to defectors.
 In this region ($0<\gamma<0.2$), the fine value is low enough so that punishers can sustain the expense and, at the same time, there are on average enough punishers around defectors to make the sum of the fines surpass the benefits of defection.
-However, this trend inverts around $\gamma=0.2$ and further increases in the fine's value actually lead to a larger $r^*$ necessary for the survival of altruism ($P$ and/or $C$).
+However, this trend inverts for $\gamma>0.2${, where now the cost has a significant impact in the punisher payoff.
+From this point on,} further increases in the fine's value actually { impair punishers survivability, which in turn leads} to a larger $r^*$ necessary for the survival of altruism ($P$ and/or $C$).
 This effect is consistent until $\gamma \approx 0.8$, at which point altruistic strategies start to flourish again at lower values of $r^*$.
 This scenario suggests that punishment plays a nontrivial role on altruistic behaviour.
+The second observed effect regards the qualitative change in the nature of transitions.
+We can observe that for small $\gamma$ values, the transition is continuous and smooth.
+Nevertheless, as $\gamma$ increases, the transition becomes steeper and the fluctuations increase drastically as the system switches to bistability, a behaviour that suggests a shift from a second-order-like phase transition to a first-order-like one.
+This is illustrated in Fig.~\ref{fig-vargamma}, where the effects of continuously varying $\gamma$ are presented for the combined fraction of punishers and cooperators for different values of $r$.
+For relatively low punishments, $0.1<\gamma<0.2$, we see a sharp increase in $\rho$, which depending on the values of $r$, can lead to altruistic dominance.
+Nevertheless, an increase in the punishment fine can also be detrimental to the altruistic strategies, as seen in the shaded region of the graph, corresponding to $0.4<\gamma<1$.
+Since the fine applied to defectors has the same value as the endowment paid by punishers, there is inevitably a turning point where said costs become too large and the fraction of punishers (together with cooperators) starts to decrease again as we increase $\gamma$.